Amazon settled an FTC COPPA case. Federal regulators charged the online retailer with improperly billing parents for purchases made by their children.

-If you have an Amazon account, use the platform’s Message Center to find additional information about getting a refund.
-The FTC recommends that questions about specific refunds be directed to Amazon by phone at 866-216-1072.
+If you have an Amazon account, use the platform’s Message Center to find additional information about refunds.
+The FTC recommends that specific questions about this matter be directed to Amazon by phone at 866-216-1072.

 The legal tussle between the FTC and Amazon is a reminder to developers and app companies to follow the guidelines enumerated in the Children’s Online Privacy Protection Act.